jsaabel/FilmFestivalHelpers-fafscripts/README.md

 the original database(s), facilitating updates and additional functionality down the road.

 ## "Data updates"
 *(Found in the outdated *2021* branch of this repo.
-Update functionality is included in the newer version references above.)*
+Update functionality is included in the newer version referenced above.)*
 Scripts used to peform batch updates to all or selected films and events previously pushed to eventive.
 This can include changes to the entries' visibility, their availability for purchase etc.